sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 - **`PMIC_ON` Pin**
 :	The state of `PMIC` pin indicates when the subsystems are energized and ready *(see the [**Power Modes**](#power-modes) section)*.
 - **`READY` Pin**
-:	The `RDY` pin indicates the operational mode of the mosaic-X5 module *(see the [**Power Modes**](#power-modes) section)*.
+:	The `RDY` pin indicates the operational mode of the mosaic-X5 GNSS receiver *(see the [**Power Modes**](#power-modes) section)*.
 The level is high when module is operating, and low when in standby or reset.
 - **`ON_OFF` Pin**
-:	The `RDY` pin indicates the operational mode of the mosaic-X5 module *(see the [**Power Modes**](#power-modes) section)*.
+:	The `RDY` pin indicates the operational mode of the mosaic-X5 GNSS receiver *(see the [**Power Modes**](#power-modes) section)*.
 The level is high when module is operating, and low when in standby or reset.

 ## U.FL Connector
 Users will need to connect a compatible GNSS antenna to the `ANT1` U.FL connector.
-The type of antenna used with the mosaic-X5 module affects the overall accuracy of the positions calculated by the GNSS receiver.
+The type of antenna used with the mosaic-X5 GNSS receiver affects the overall accuracy of the positions calculated by the GNSS receiver.

 - An active antenna often features a [LNA](https://en.wikipedia.org/wiki/Low-noise_amplifier "low-noise amplifier").
 This allows the module to boost the signal received by the GNSS module without degrading the [SNR](https://en.wikipedia.org/wiki/Signal-to-noise_ratio Signal-to-noise ratio).
 - The more bands an antenna supports, the greater the performance.